metal3-io/metal3-dev-env/scripts/feature_tests/README.md

   - deprovision cluster and BMH
 - clean up the environment
   - run `cleanup_env.sh`
-- run scale in and node reuse tests
+- run pivoting tests
   - provision cluster and BMH
+  - run pivoting tests
 - run scale in and node reuse tests
+  - run scale in and node reuse tests for KubeadmControlPlane scenario
+  - run node reuse tests for MachineDeployment scenario
+- run re-pivoting tests
+  - run re-pivoting tests
   - deprovision cluster and BMH
 - clean up the environment
   - run `cleanup_env.sh`
-- run pivoting tests
-  - provision cluster and BMH
-  - run pivoting tests
-  - deprovision cluster and BMH
-  - destroy the environment (i.e. run `make clean`)

 When the test-framework is triggered with `/test-upgrade-features`, it will: